jay-shenoy/LBM_everywhere/README.md

 Move to non-isothermal flows starting with natural convection/Rayleigh bernard convection , forced convection , mixed convection

-Than I moved to aeroacoustics , slip flows , MHD natural convection , electro kinetic flows , EHD , ETHD , conjugate heat transfer.
+Than I moved to aeroacoustics , slip flows , MHD natural convection , electro kinetic flows , EHD , ETHD , conjugate heat transfer, Double diffusive natural convection.

 There are lot more areas where it can be applied , next will be taking up multiphase ,multicomponent flows